ahillss/ReverseEngineeringNotes/README.md

 # Reverse Engineering Beginners Guide

-Not really a guide, but a listing of each of the problems in no particular order that I had to go through when learning how to reverse engineer C++ code compiled to 32-bit X86 assembly.
+Not really a guide, but a listing of each of the problems in no particular order that I had to go through when learning to reverse engineer C++ code compiled to 32-bit X86 assembly.

 *Note: this is a work in progress.*